 However, despite having a solid security network, organizations do fall victim to massive cyberattacks.
 Our previous blog entails how attackers use a technique called social engineering and trick the employees into giving out vital business information.
 One such common and disrupting social engineering attack is called Phishing.

 What is a Phishing Attack?

-Essentially, Phishing Attack takes advantage of the human psychology, curiosity, and vulnerability.
-The attacker sends the user an e-mail, SMS, Pop-up, etc. that carry malicious links or malware.
+Essentially, Phishing Attack takes advantage of human psychology, curiosity, and vulnerability.
+The attacker sends the user an e-mail, SMS, pop-up, etc. that carry malicious links or malware.
 As soon as the user clicks on it, the system gets infected and exposes the crucial company data, credentials, and valuable information.

 Also, attackers don’t restrict themselves to any one type of Phishing Attack.
 There are different ways of launching a Phishing Attack.
 Let’s tell you about it.

 This perhaps is the most common form of Phishing Attacks.
 E-mails are exchanged in volumes.
 In this digital age, if there is anything that needs to be communicated, from a business proposal to a new product in the market, e-mail is the preferred choice of communication.
 The attackers take advantage of the popularity of e-mails.
 They will, very smartly, draft an e-mail and include hyperlinks that are malicious.
 Think of this, you receive an e-mail entailing a brand-new feature about a certain business application you use.
 The e-mail looks normal with the brand logo, brand tag line, etc. You wouldn’t think twice before clicking on the hyperlink to fill in your basic details to avail the new feature.
 There!
 The minute you click on the link, malware gets delivered straight into your system.